discsim/frank/docs/quickstart.rst

     sol = FF.fit(u, v, vis, weights)

-    geom = sol.geometry

-We'll save the fit using xx and plot the result as xx.
+Finally we'll plot the real space and visibility domain fits using xx and save them using xx.